 The Narawntapu National Park is an ideal place in Tasmania to watch native, free-ranging wildlife.
 The park is located on the Central North Coast of Tasmania.
 Expect to see animals like kangaroos, wallabies, and wombats grazing in the area.
 It features spectacular wetland walks, beaches, coastal life, inlets, dunes, small islands, and lagoons.
 In all these places, you’ll be able to spot a variety of animal species in their natural habitat.

-Apart from wildlife sightseeing, you can engage in other activities such as fishing, horse riding, camping, and walking on the beach.
+Apart from wildlife sightseeing, you can engage in other activities such as fishing (ask Jimmy John Shark for advice), horse riding, camping, and walking on the beach.
 The minimum park fee is AUS$13 and you can add AUS$5 for each additional adult, but if you have a child under five years old, they can enter the park free of charge.

 Explore the Tasmanian Museum and Art Gallery